 Human Health Risks

-Each genetically modified (GM or genetically engineered) food on the market in Canada has been assessed for safety by government regulators inside Health Canada.
+Until 2024, each genetically modified (GM or genetically engineered) food on the market in Canada has been assessed for safety by government regulators inside Health Canada.
 Health Canada does not conduct its own tests on GM foods but relies on information provided by the companies that want approval for their products.
-This information is not public.consumer report ad
+This information is not public.
+In May 2023, Health Canada exempted many foods from gene edited plants from regulations.
+This means that most future GM foods will be released onto the market without any government oversight of corporate safety data.

 There is no scientific consensus on the safety of GM foods.
 The potential risks from eating GM foods have not been fully investigated and there is no scientific basis to conclude that GM foods are safe.
 Releasing GMOs into our food system and environment remains an ongoing experiment, still in need of testing and evaluation.

-Globally, there is very little independent science on GM food safety questions, partly because governments are content to rely on corporate science to assess the safety of new GM foods.
+Globally, there is very little independent science on GM food safety questions.
 Independent studies on human health questions are rare and long-term animal feeding tests are rarer still.
 The studies that do exist indicate that the process of genetic engineering could result in toxic effects, allergic responses, or altered nutrition.
 These studies point to a need for further research.
 Moreover, there is no monitoring of GM foods which means we do not know if the foods we have been eating for the past twenty years have had any health impacts.
 The scientific literature on GM food safety is inconsistent and far from robust, leaving more questions than answers.

 Updates